Grace Meigs Crowder: Career

 Now a medical doctor, Meigs travelled to Europe for post-graduate studies in Germany and Austria.
 After two years of study abroad, Meigs became attending physician at the Cook County Hospital.

 In 1915, Meigs was recruited by Julia Lathrop, chief of the Children's Bureau of the U.S. Department of Labor, to become the first director of the Child Hygiene Division.
 There Meigs oversaw research on infant and maternal mortality.
 In 1917, she authored a study of childbirth-related maternal mortality, collating data from the United States as well as other countries.
 Her research found that women's deaths from pregnancy and childbirth-related issues had not decreased in the years between 1890 and 1913, a finding counter to the prevailing opinion of physicians at the time.
 This was the first study which compared infant mortality in the United States to that in other countries.
 The study found that, after tuberculosis, childbirth was the second-most common cause of death of women aged 15 to 45 years.

 Meigs' 1917 report on maternal mortality was influential in the US, and led to the development of services for pregnant women and nursing mothers, the increased establishment of obstetric facilities, and the passing of the Sheppard–Towner Act.

 Meigs was a proponent of mothers remaining at home with their children; she wrote:

-The chief preventative measure for protecting babies is to insure their intelligent care and nursing by healthy mothers in their own homes.
+The chief preventative measure for protecting babies is to ensure their intelligent care and nursing by healthy mothers in their own homes.

 During her career, Meigs served on the Commission on Infant Welfare, and was a member of the General Medical Board and the Council of National Defense.

 Meigs continued as Director of the Division of Hygiene until July 15, 1918, a few months prior to her marriage on September 9, 1918, to Thomas Reid Crowder, a fellow physician, in Keokuk, Iowa.
 She was his second wife; they had three children, Alice Meigs, Juliet Reid and Thomas Reid Jr.

 Meigs died on January 20, 1925, in Chicago.